Up

 Final Considerations

 If you didn't run 4D Tools Compact immediately before the upgrade, it's a good idea to do it now.
-Remember to use the new version of 4D Tools that matches the new version of FirePoint you just installed.
-Here's the link to the instructions for running 4D Tools in your new 2003 version of FirePoint.
+Another advantage of FirePoint Version 12 is that 4D Tools is now built-in and automated.

 If you have any major problems return to using the "OLD" folder backup of FirePoint.
 Click the link below or call for support assistance.